Farnam Jahanian: Carnegie Mellon University

 He oversaw CMU's launch of the Advanced Robotics Manufacturing Institute, an independent entity supported by more than $250 million in public and private funding, located in the Hazelwood Green development, as well as the launch of the Army AI Task Force headquartered at CMU.
 He continues to be a vocal proponent of Pittsburgh's thriving tech scene.

-During his tenure, the university has undergone the largest expansion of campus infrastructure in its history, including significant renovation of education and learning spaces, a re-envisioning of the residential experience, and a new, state-of-the-art maker ecosystem.
-The university is also investing in infrastructure in support of research and creativity, including the creation of ANSYS Hall, TCS Hall, a Hall of Arts at Posner Hall, and a new Scaife Hall.
+During his tenure, the university has undergone the largest expansion of campus infrastructure in its history, including significant renovation of education and learning spaces, dormitories and residential space, and new, state-of-the-art maker spaces.
+The university is also investing in infrastructure in support of research and creativity, including ANSYS Hall, TCS Hall, a Hall of Arts at Posner Hall, and the reconstruction of Scaife Hall.

-Projects and initiatives that enhance the CMU experience have been the hallmark of Jahanian's leadership.
 He chaired the campus-wide Task Force on the CMU Experience, and also launched several projects and initiatives to advance student success, campus climate, and diversity, equity and inclusion.

 He also has enhanced the competitiveness of CMU's research enterprise, diversifying sources of funding and growing stronger relationships with foundation and industry partners.
 In May 2021, the university announced that CMU and the Richard King Mellon Foundation were entering the next phase of their partnership with a $150 million gift for CMU’s science and technology programs.
-The gift will help the university build a cutting-edge science building at the center of its Pittsburgh campus, establish a new Robotics Innovation Center at Hazelwood Green and expand the work of the Manufacturing Futures Initiative.
+The gift will help the university build a new cutting-edge science building on its Oakland campus, establish a new Robotics Innovation Center at Hazelwood Green and expand the work of the Manufacturing Futures Initiative.

-In October 2018, the university announced the launch of Make Possible: The Campaign for Carnegie Mellon University, the most ambitious fundraising campaign in the university’s history with a goal to raise $2B by 2024.
+In October 2018, the university announced the launch of Make Possible: The Campaign for Carnegie Mellon University, with a goal to raise $2B by 2024.

-Thought Leadership
+In July 2025, he violated a century-old CMU tradition, ordering The Fence to be painted over, after students painted "No Rapists on our Campus" in advance of Donald Trump's visit for the Pennsylvania Energy and Innovation Summit.

+Public opinion

 Jahanian has spoken frequently on the topic of higher education’s transformation in the digital age, especially the need to embrace more personalized, interdisciplinary and technology-enhanced approaches.

-He is also an active advocate for how research can be uniquely central to an innovation ecosystem that drives global competitiveness and addresses national priorities.
+He is also an active advocate for how research can be central to an innovation ecosystem that drives global competitiveness and addresses national priorities.

 On April 15, 2021, Jahanian testified before the House Science, Space and Technology Committee.
-The virtual hearing, titled “Reimagining Our Innovation Future,” focused on increasing federal support for research.
-During his testimony, he spoke on a number of topics, ranging from increasing research funding to investing in domestic and international talent, to elevating the role of universities in expanding the footprint of innovation.
-He followed his testimony with an op-ed in The Hill.
+In the hearing, titled "Reimagining Our Innovation Future," he spoke on a number of topics, ranging from increasing federal research funding, to investing in domestic and international talent, to the role of universities in expanding the footprint of innovation.